jaakkopasanen/AutoEq/README.md

 There is very little that can be done for fighting bass inconsistencies because the same problems will be there whether equalization is used or not.
 Headphones simply have different bass responses on different listeners (heads).
-Therefore bass is taken as is in AutoEQ and equalized as if there was nothing wrong with it.
+Therefore bass is taken as is in AutoEq and equalized as if there was nothing wrong with it.
 Your mileage may vary.
 Luckily bass has smaller impact on music and having too much bass (especially sub-bass) doesn't create problems of the same magnitude as having too much treble.

 Moving resonances around 8 to 9kHz may cause big problems if not taken into account.
 Spikes and dips in this range are of great amplitude and very narrow.
 If one equalizes these spikes and dips according to frequency response measurement in worst case scenario a spike will move in a place of dip when headphone is moved, and therefore the spike is amplified significantly, leading to a very sharp and piercing sound signature.
-To counter these problems by default AutoEQ uses heavy smoothing and limited positive gain above 6 to 8kHz.
+To counter these problems by default AutoEq uses heavy smoothing and limited positive gain above 6 to 8kHz.
 This way the equalization will follow a broader trend of the region and will not care so much about narrow spikes and dips.
 Also positive gain is limited to 0dB as an extra safety measure against amplifying spikes due to moving the headphone.
 Suppressing a narrow dip even further is not an optimal thing to do but in practice has